euranova/roq/README.md

-# roq
+# RoQ, Elastically scalable MOM

- RoQ, Elastically scalable MOM
+This project is hosted in a seperate account.
+Please go to: https://github.com/roq-messaging/RoQ